Funding

 Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD project.

-The PhD will be based in the School of Mechanical and Design Engineering and will be supervised by Dr Antigoni Barouni.
+The PhD will be based in the School of Electrical and Mechanical Engineering and will be supervised by Dr Antigoni Barouni.

 The work on this project could involve: